GoogleCloudPlatform/community/tutorials/cloud-functions-cloudbuild/index.md

         cloudfunctions.googleapis.com \

-1. Create the directory and file structure in the GitHub repository
+1. Add [Cloud Build GitHub App](https://github.com/marketplace/google-cloud-build) to your GitHub account and repository.
-1. Create the directory and file structure in the GitHub repository
+1. Create the directory and file structure in the GitHub repository.
-1. Connect the repository with Cloud Build from the GCP project console
+1. Connect the repository with Cloud Build from the GCP project console.

 ### Cloud Build

-Now the cloud build will run, build and test your project every time you push to the repository
+Now the cloud build will run, build, test and deploy your cloud function every time you push to the repository.

 [console]: https://console.cloud.google.com/